 Playing music at Irish funerals is part of the ceremonial way to say a final goodbye to your loved ones.
-The deceased person's family and friends may well find some comfort in the words they sing during the ceremony.
+The deceased person's family and friends may find some comfort in the words they sing during the ceremony.
 Not all Irish funeral songs are sung, though.
 There are a number of musical options available.